SiaFoundation/siad/doc/api/index.html.md

 List of current settings of the FeeManager.

 **currentpayout** | hastings
-This is the amount in hastings that the feemanager expects to payout this period.
+Amount in hastings that the feemanager expects to payout this period.

 **maxpayout** | hastings
-This is the maximum amount in hastings that the feemanager will payout this period.
+Maximum amount in hastings that the feemanager will payout this period.

 **payoutheight** | blockheight
-This is the height at which the FeeManager will payout the pending fees.
+Height at which the FeeManager will payout the pending fees.

-**pendingfees** | AppFee
+**pendingfees** | []AppFee
-A list of the fees that are currently pending for this period.
+List of the fees that are currently pending for this period.

-**paidfees** | AppFee
+**paidfees** | []AppFee
-A list of historical fees that have been paid out by the FeeManager.
+List of historical fees that have been paid out by the FeeManager.

 **address** | address
-The address is the application developer's wallet address that the fee should be paid out to.
+The application developer's wallet address that the fee should be paid out to.

 **amount** | hastings
-The amount is how much the fee will charge the user.
+The number of hastings the fee will charge the user.

 **appuid** | string
 The unique application identifier for the application that set the fee.